vanubi/vanubi/README.md

 # ldconfig
 ```

+Instead of using `git`, you can also [grab tarballs here](https://github.com/vanubi/vanubi/releases).

 Vanubi is only tested on Linux systems.

 Make sure to have the most recent Vala compiler at your disposal.

 More information at the [Vanubi homepage](http://vanubi.github.io/vanubi)